 When you’re done with your experimentation, you can digitise your artwork using a scanner or a camera.
 Make sure your tripod/lighting setup is on-point, as it’ll save you photo-editing hours later.

 Ok, we are at the point where you simply can’t avoid screens any longer.
 You’ve got to start actually editing things in your software of choice (I’m gonna just say Photoshop on PC from here on out coz it’s what I use).
 How can we decrease your eye fatigue here?
 It’s a tip I gave earlier – get faster and better at what you do!

-In Photoshop, let’s say I wanted to copy an image that’s open, and place that image on a new canvas.
+In Adobe Photoshop, let’s say I wanted to copy an image that’s open, and place that image on a new canvas.
 I could manually click every menu option to do this… or I could just use the following sequence of keyboard shortcuts: